HosseinEn/Honey-Store/README.md

 # Honey store

-This is a single-product shop and RESTful API project for buying and selling honey, implemented using Laravel 8 and Vue 3.
+This is a single-product shop and RESTful API project for selling honey, implemented using Laravel 8 and Vue 3.
 It includes the basic features of a store, such as registering an order, a shopping cart, payment within the software and etc.

 ## Requirements

 - PHP 7.3+
+- NPM
+- Node JS 16+
 - Composer
 - Git
 - MYSQL 5.7+